The Apple Watch is already wiping the floor with the entire smartwatch market

 Google has lost the one thing it had going for it

 The Apple Watch’s strong sales are bad news for Google and its Android Wear smartwatch operating system OS.
-According to Canalys, devices using Android Wear sold 720,000 units in 2014.
-Slice’s figures suggested Apple was able to easily breeze past this figure in a single day.
-In doing so, Apple took away Google’s one historical advantage, which Business Insider explained in a previous story:
+According to Canalys, devices using Android Wear sold 720,000 units throughout all of 2014.
+Slice’s figures suggested that Apple was able to easily breeze past this figure in a single day.
+In doing so, Apple took away Google’s one historic advantage, which Business Insider explained in a previous story:

 The iPhone has always — with some truth — been considered the “rich man’s phone.”
 Apple customers tend to be better off than Android users and spend more on apps and in-app purchases.
 Accordingly, ad rates on iOS, Apple’s operating system, are higher than on Google’s OS.